pharringtonp19/mecon/docs/overview/overview.md

 ### **Technical Background** :material-lightning-bolt:

 As you are probably aware, Microeconomic Analysis involves manipulating and evaluating mathematical expressions.
 This will be a self-contained class, though, so we won't assume prior familarity with these mathematical concepts.
-We'll begin today be introducing the notion of a [function](./../math/functions.md).[^2]
+We'll begin today by introducing the notion of a [function](./../math/functions.md).[^2]

 ### **Assessments**